KuszmarJacek/BookLib/README.md

 ## How to run
 Simply type ```dotnet watch run``` into your terminal
 ## Functions
-Currently supports CRUD for books, controller for API, swagger for API documentation, many-to-one and many-to-many relations for entities.
+Currently supports CRUD for books, controller for API, swagger for API documentation, many-to-one and many-to-many relations for entities, JWT token based authentication, refresh tokens.
 ## TODO
 - [x] Refactor db operations on Book entity as a repository
 - [ ] Add repositories for other entities